MinishLab/model2vec/model2vec/train/README.md

 # Achieved 91.0 test accuracy
 ```

-As you can see, we got a pretty nice accuracy.
+As you can see, we got a pretty nice 91% accuracy, with only 81 seconds of training.

 The training loop is handled by [`lightning`](https://pypi.org/project/lightning/).
-It trains on 90% of the data, using a stratified split to create a 10% validation set.
-By default, it runs with early stopping on the validation set accuracy, with a really high patience.
+By default the training loop splits the data into a train and validation split, with 90% of the data being used for training and 10% for validation.
+By default, it runs with early stopping on the validation set accuracy, with a patience of 5.

 Note that this model is as fast as you're used to from us: